nus-cs2103-AY2122S1/tp/docs/team/kevin9foong.md

   3. Wrote unit/integration tests(with Model) for Edit Friend functionality.
   4. Wrote unit/integration tests for Add Friend Skill functionality.
   5. Wrote unit/integration tests for Recommend functionality - ensuring it works with e.g. list command in succession.
-  6. Manual testing and highlighting of bugs and reporting of issues observed in application, UG and DG.
+  6. Manual testing and highlighting of bugs and reporting of issues observed in application, UG and DG. ([Issues raised and resolved](https://github.com/AY2122S1-CS2103T-W13-4/tp/issues?q=is%3Aissue+author%3Akevin9foong+is%3Aclosed))
   7. Discovery of testing bugs with Schedule tests which use shared mutable references to the same Friend instance (fixed in [PR #153](https://github.com/AY2122S1-CS2103T-W13-4/tp/pull/153/files))